FredKSchott/snowpack/docs/docs/10-reference.md

-## Configuration
+## API Reference

+### Config Files

 Snowpack's behavior can be configured by CLI flags, a custom Snowpack config file, or both.
-[See the table below for the full list of supported options](#all-config-options).
+[See the api reference below for the full list of supported options](#api-reference).

-### Config Files

 Snowpack supports configuration files in multiple formats, sorted by priority order: